hassanhub/SlowFast_TF2/README.md

-# slowfast_tf2
+# Video Classification using SlowFast in Tensorflow 2
-SlowFast in Tensorflow 2
+More description and checkpoints coming soon...